pymssql/pymssql/docs/index.rst

 * :mod:`_mssql` -- use it if you care about performance and ease of use (``_mssql`` module is easier to use than ``pymssql``).

+pymssql 2 is both Unicode and Python 3 friendly.

 Project Discussion
 ==================